uoftcprg/pokerkit/docs/simulation.rst

 Folding Operation
 ^^^^^^^^^^^^^^^^^

 This operation (:meth:`pokerkit.state.State.fold`) corresponds to a folding action.
 It accepts no positional argument.
 The actor is automatically kept track of by the state.
-Non-standard folds (i.e. even when there are no outstanding bets or raises) are only allowed in a cash-game mode (typically forbidden in tournaments).
+Non-standard folds (i.e., even when there are no outstanding bets or raises) are only allowed in a cash-game mode (typically forbidden in tournaments).

 Checking/Calling Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^